pravega/pravega/documentation/src/docs/retention.md

 1. A message queue - When using a Pravega Stream as a message queue, events in the queue can be deleted post consumption by all subscribers.
 2. Deployments with limited storage capacity - The storage available on small-footprint environments like edge devices (gateways) is typically constrained.
 Once data is no longer needed, perhaps because it has moved out of the edge to a core data center or to the cloud, it can be deleted to create space for more incoming data.

+#### Terminology
+- Subscriber Reader Group - A Subscriber Reader Group is a Reader Group whose read positions are considered for computing the truncation point for a Stream with Consumption Based Retention.
+When such a Subscribing Reader Group goes down, the system will truncate the Stream based on last published position of this Reader Group and will not truncate any data _not _read by this Reader Group.
+- Non-Subscriber Reader Group - A Non-Subscriber Reader Group (default) is the one that wants to read from a Stream, but does not want the consumption to impact Stream truncation.
+When this Reader Group goes down and comes back up, it may have lost some messages in the queue because those were deleted while it was away.
+- Stream-Cut - A StreamCut represents a consistent position in the Stream.
+It contains a set of Segment and offset pairs for a single Stream which represents the complete keyspace at a given point in time.
+The offset always points to the event boundary and hence there will be no offset pointing to an incomplete Event.
+- Checkpoint - A system event that causes all Readers in a Reader Group to persist their current read positions to State Synchronizer.
+A Checkpoint is necessary for a Reader Group to be able to resume reading from the Stream after it goes down.
+With ESR, Check-pointing is also a prerequisite for assignment of unassigned segments in the Stream.
+For a Reader Group, checkpoints can be generated automatically or explicitly on user request.
+Automated check-pointing is enabled by default.
+The lastCheckpoint is stored in ReaderGroupState.

 #### How it works
 Consumption-Based Retention aims to reclaim space occupied by consumed data in a stream.
 It retains data for as long as at least one consuming application has not consumed it.
 Like the other two retention policies, it relies on stream cuts to determine positions to truncate the Stream.

 For a given stream S, each application consuming data from S regularly publishes a Stream Cut SC corresponding to its consumed position to the Controller.
 The Stream Cut SC serves as an acknowledgement that all data prior to this position in the stream has been consumed and the application no longer needs that data.
 We call SC an Acknowledgement Stream Cut.
 Upon receiving published stream cuts, the Controller stores them with the metadata of S. The controller periodically runs a workflow to find streams that are eligible for truncation.
 When running this workflow, if the metadata of S has an acknowledgement stream cut from at least one application, the workflow truncates this stream according to consumption.
 Otherwise, it falls back to any configured space or time-based policy.